Quadratic differentials as stability conditions: Introduction

 Note that generic double poles behave like black holes: any trajectory passing beyond a certain event horizon eventually falls into the pole.
 Thus for a generic differential one expects all trajectories to tend towards a double pole in at least one direction.

 In the flat metric on $S$ induced by $\phi$, any pole of order $\geq 2$ lies at infinity.
-Therefore, assuming that $S$ is compact, any finite-length trajectory $\gamma$ is either a simple closed curve containing no critical points of $\phi$, or is a simple arc which tends to a finite critical points of $\phi$ (zeroes or simple poles) at either end.
+Therefore, assuming that $S$ is compact, any finite-length trajectory $\gamma$ is either a simple closed curve containing no critical points of $\phi$, or is a simple arc which tends to a finite critical point of $\phi$ (a zero or simple pole) at either end.
 In the first case $\gamma$ is called a closed trajectory, and moves in an annulus of such trajectories known as a ring domain.
 In the second case we call $\gamma$ a saddle trajectory.
 Note that the endpoints of a saddle trajectory $\gamma$ could well coincide; when this happens we call $\gamma$ a closed sadddle trajectory.

-The boundary of a ring domain has two components, and each usually consists of unions of saddle trajectories.
+The boundary of a ring domain has two components, and each boundary component usually consists of unions of saddle trajectories.
 There is one other possibility however: a ring domain may consist of closed curves encircling a double pole $p$ with real residue; the point $p$ is then one of the boundary components.
 We call such ring domains degenerate.

 There is a dense open subset $B_0\subset \Quad(\S,\M)$ consisting of differentials $(S,\phi)$ with no simple poles and no finite-length trajectories; we call such differentials saddle-free.
 For saddle-free differentials, each of the three horizontal trajectories leaving a given zero eventually tend towards a double pole.
 These separating trajectories divide the surface $S$ into a union of cells, known as horizontal strips (see Figure \ref{dualgraph}).